Skip to content

 When implementing your script's onStart, execute, or onFinish methods, you can access the Script Launcher component through the provided ComponentProvider.

-fun execute(provider: ComponentProvider) {
+suspend fun execute(provider: ComponentProvider) {

 val scriptLauncher = provider.scriptLauncher()

-val childScriptId = "com.example.childscript"
+val handle = scriptLauncher.start(MyChildScript::class.java)

-val scriptResult = scriptLauncher.launch(childScriptId)
+val params = ScriptParameters()

 }